Noodle866/belly-button-challenge/README.md

 ## Deploy the Code

 Here you can see that I created a domain to run my code.
 Unfortunately we never went over this in class.
 After requesting a tutor, and troubleshoting it myself, I can not get the domain to run.
 I will show screenshots of the page and the link that shows when opened in Default Browser.
+After working with tutor, he instructed me to put screenshot in the Readme file and to write this message on  why I can not get the page to deploy.

 ![image](https://github.com/user-attachments/assets/4b5068ee-552b-4969-8837-0f9f1fd69d60)